JBenda/inkcpp/README.md

 pip install .
 ```

-The python bindnigs are defined in `inkcpp_py` subfolder.
+The python bindnigs are defined in `inkcpp_python` subfolder.

 ## Dependencies
 The compiler depends on Nlohmann's JSON library and the C++ STL.